n8n-io/n8n-docs/docs/nodes/credentials/Telegram/README.md

 1. Start a chat with the [Botfather](https://telegram.me/BotFather).
 2. Enter `/newbot` and reply with your new bot's display name and username.
 3. Copy the bot token and use it in the Telegram node credentials in n8n.
-4. On the Telegram app, access the target channel and tap on the channel name.
+4. In the Telegram app, access the target channel and tap on the channel name.
 5. Make sure that the channel name is labeled as "public channel".
 6. Tap on *Administrators* and then on *Add Admin*.
 7. Search for the username of the newly created bot and select it.